City Colleges of Chicago-Harry S Truman College School Images

 Academics

-The Business and Computer Information Systems Department at Truman College provides students a wide variety of academic and career paths.
+The Business and Computer Information Systems Department provides students a wide variety of academic and career paths.
 The department has reached out and formed beneficial partnerships with both local high schools and four-year institutions.
 Additionally, the department’s mission includes staying current in terms of technological innovation and best business practices.
-Students enrolled in business or computer degrees form important professional networks thanks to Truman’s close ties with local industries.
+Students enrolled in business or computer degrees form important professional networks thanks to close ties with local industries.

 Truman College led the way in offering the first two-year nursing program in Illinois.
-Others have followed suit, but the program at Truman remains one of the most highly-regarded in the region.
+Others have followed suit, but the program here remains one of the most highly-regarded in the region.
 The entry requirements for aspiring nursing students are extremely rigorous.
 Clinical work is integrated into the program, and graduation is contingent upon passage of the City Wide Comprehensive Exam.

 Most Popular Fields of Study

-Truman College operates several academic and community programs which contribute to its continued enrollment growth and high regard in the city of Chicago.
+The college operates several academic and community programs which contribute to its continued enrollment growth and high regard in the city of Chicago.

 Chicago Public Schools Bridge Program